-Reports of non-fire CO poisoning deaths were retrieved from the DTHS and ABDT files, based on the following criteria: date of death between 1/1/2009 and 12/31/2019, and ICD-10 code of X47 or Y17.
-Death certificates entered in the CPSC's database before September 1, 2022, were included in this analysis.
-Whenever possible, each CO death was reviewed and coded by the author, according to the consumer product and type of fuel involved, incident location, and whether multiple deaths were associated with the same incident.
+Reports of non-fire CO poisoning deaths were retrieved from the DTHS and ABDT files, based on the following criteria: date of death between January 1, 2010 and December 31, 2020, and ICD-10 code of X47 or Y17.
+Death certificates entered in the CPSC's database before September 1, 2023 were included in this analysis.
+Whenever possible, each CO death was reviewed and coded according to the consumer product and type of fuel involved, incident location, and whether multiple deaths were associated with the same incident.

 In Table 1 of this report, the Heating Systems category includes CO poisoning deaths from subcategories for furnaces and boilers (combined under the heading of Furnaces), vented floor and wall heaters, unvented room/space heaters, unvented portable heaters, and other miscellaneous heating systems.
 Each subcategory is further delineated by fuel type used.
-Deaths associated with charcoal burned alone and in the absence of an appliance (e,q), in a pail or in the sink) were presented with Charcoal/Charcoal Grills, even though this practice typically is done for heating purposes.
+Deaths associated with charcoal burned alone and in the absence of an appliance (e.g., in a pail or in the sink) were presented with Charcoal/Charcoal Grills, even though this practice typically is done for heating purposes.
 Examples of products historically included in the Other Products category include LP gas refrigerators and gas pool heaters.
 LP gas grill, LP fish cooker, and other LP gas portable cooking appliance incidents are classified in the Grills, Camp Stoves category.
 Deaths where multiple fuel-burning products were used simultaneously, such that a single source of the fatal CO could not be determined, were classified under Multiple Products.
 Engine-Driven Tools included generators and power gardening equipment, such as power lawn mowers, garden tractors, concrete cutters, gasoline-powered water pumps, and snow blowers.
 Generators that were original equipment installed on a recreational vehicle (RV), trailer, camper, or boat were considered out of scope because they are likely outside the jurisdiction of the CPSC.

-Appendix B: National Estimates and Mortality Rates of Consumer Product-Related CO Poisoning Deaths, 1980 to 2018
+Appendix B: National Estimates and Mortality Rates of Consumer Product-Related CO Poisoning Deaths, 1980 to 2020

-Figure B.1 below graphically suggests a trend of the estimated CO deaths from 1980 to 2019.
+Figure B.1 below graphically suggests a trend of the estimated CO deaths from 1980 to 2020.
 Before the implementation of the ICD-10 coding in 1999, the estimated number of non-fire, consumer product-related CO poisoning deaths decreased from the early 1980s to the late 1990s, from a high of 340 in 1982, to a low of 180 in both 1997 and 1998.
 In 1999, there were an estimated 108 consumer product-related CO deaths, well below the estimated 180 deaths in each of the two previous years.
 The difference may be due, in part, to the change from ICD-9 coding to ICD-10 coding, where product identification could be assessed more accurately.
-As can be seen in the graph below, 2018 was the first year since ICD-10 was implemented in 1999 to exceed 200 CO fatalities before increasing to an estimated 250 such fatalities in 2019.
-However, some part of this increase is due to population growth.
-According to the U.S. Census, the U.S. population grew by more than 17 percent between 1999 and 2019.
+As can be seen in the graph below, 2018 was the first year since ICD-10 was implemented in 1999 to exceed 200 CO fatalities before increasing to an estimated 254 such fatalities in 2019.
+Although the 2020 estimate decreased relative to the high in 2019, the 2020 estimate otherwise exceeds all prior estimates since ICD-10 implementation.
+Some part of the longer-term increase may be contributed to by population growth.
+According to the U.S. Census, the U.S. population grew by about 19 percent between 1999 and 2020.